chrisoldnall/Usher_AandE_Masters/README.md

 7. ScottishAEdischargedestination - analysis on discharge destination
 8. ScottishAElogisticregression - analysis on logistic regression
 9. ScottishAEglm - modelling using GLM
-10.ScottishAEpredict - predictions using the GLM model 11.ScottishAEChoropleth - creation of choropleths on A&E attendances and waiting times
+10. ScottishAEpredict - predictions using the GLM model
+11. ScottishAEChoropleth - creation of choropleths on A&E attendances and waiting times